huler/backend-challenge/TechnicalChallenge.md

 As an example,
 "The api always returns status code 5xx if there are any problems.
 This means that the React application can't differentiate between a server-side issue and a client-side issue.
 I would return the appropriate status code, 4xx in this case if there are any problems with the data provided by the user."

-There are many problems with this codebase, don't try to find and document all of them.
+There are many problems with this codebase, we don’t expect you to find and document all of them.
 Take some time to understand the codebase, and concentrate on what you feel are the biggest problems.
-As a rough guide, aim to document what you feel are the biggest 5-10 problems in this codebase.
+As a rough guide, aim to document the 5 problems you would prioritise fixing in this codebase.

 Some of the problems you find may not have a clear solution based on the information we have given you here.
 These points will form discussion points for the next stage of our interview process, that will be an opportunity for us to discuss the possible solutions and the tradeoffs involved.